framedsc/Sitesource/markdown/GeneralGuides/how-to-fix-color-banding.md

 </div>
 <div class="figure"><p style="text-align: center;">Also we can see here that adding only grain didn't help to eliminate the banding entirely, so minus texture did the trick.</p></div>

-It's worth mentioning that in general, you should add noise or grain to the entire image in the end, unless you want to mask certain areas with it to add more details.
+It's worth mentioning that in general, adding noise or grain to the entire image in the end could benefit the overall look, unless you want to mask certain areas with it to add more details.

 @alert Info
 Just keep in mind that surface blur cannot fix all types of banding, so we'll need to add noise or grain on top of it.
 It's best to combine both techniques anyway
 @end

-## Different cases
+# Different cases

 If the color banding occurs due to some lighting around the subject, we repeat the same process as above for [Photoshop](../GeneralGuides/simple_techniques_to_fix_color_banding.htm#photoshop), just skip the part where you need to select the sky.